 June in Yosemite is absolutely beautiful.
-The waterfalls are flowing tremendously, and flowers are in peak bloom.
-As the snowpack begins to melt in the high elevations, the valley is flooded (not literally) with moisture that lets the flowers and other plants bloom, bringing in even more wildlife.
-The biggest benefit to visiting in June is that much of the snow has melted, so there are many trails that are open.
-It is in summer that visitors have access to the entire park, from the summits to the valley floor.
+The waterfalls are flowing, and the flowers are in peak bloom.
+As the snowpack begins to melt in the high elevations, the valley is flooded with moisture allowing flowers and other plants to bloom, drawing in more wildlife.
+The biggest benefit to visiting in June is that much of the snow has melted, so many trails are open.
+In summer, visitors have access to the entire park, from the summits to the valley floor.
 You have the entire park as your playground this time of year with almost no snow restrictions.
 Tioga Road and Glacier Point are open for cars to drive on.
-With these roads open, you are given access to Tuolumne Meadows and all the trails that lead from Tioga Road or Glacier Point as well as access to the north entrance of the park over Tioga Pass from Lee Vining.
+With these roads open, you are given access to Tuolumne Meadows and all the trails that lead from Tioga Road or Glacier Point, as well as access to the park’s north entrance over Tioga Pass from Lee Vining.

-Besides the increased hiking options that are available, summer is the only time when Yosemite’s water sports such as rafting, swimming, and river floats are available.
+Besides the increased hiking options available, summer is the only time Yosemite’s water sports, such as rafting, swimming, and river floats, are available.
 The Merced River that runs the course of the valley is snow melt and bitingly cold, but after a long hike in the mountain sun, a dip in the water or float down the river is incredibly refreshing.

 drawbacks of visiting in june

 The biggest drawback to visiting in June is the crowds.
 Park visitation from just April to June doubles, and crowds only grow as the summer progresses.
 This means long lines for shuttle buses, difficulty obtaining permits, and peak season accommodation rates.
-It unfortunately also means that driving your own vehicle can be a pain with lines of traffic building up on the narrow roads that have no alternative routes.
+Unfortunately, driving your own vehicle can be a pain, with traffic lines building up on narrow roads with no alternative routes.
 Unforeseen circumstances like a bear on the side of the road or a car accident can back up traffic for hours as there are no other options to get where you are going.
 Parking can also be a hassle as visitors circle like vultures around parking lots to try to snag a spot.
-Getting wilderness permits for backpacking or to climb Half Dome is also a headache in the summer.
-But you can avoid this by booking with a guiding company that will handle all the logistics for you.
+Getting wilderness permits for backpacking or climbing Half Dome is a headache in the summer.
+Avoid this by booking with a guiding company that will handle all the logistics for you.

 Another downside of Yosemite in June is the heat.
-Gone are the days of spring where the highs were in the mid 70s.
-The hot Sierra sun can be searing in the mid day with highs in the 80s that feel much hotter to those used to humidity because of the intense dryness.
-But summer is the busiest season for a reason: there aren’t many downsides to Yosemite in June except that everyone else knows there aren’t many downsides to visiting Yosemite in June.
+Gone are the days of spring when the highs were in the mid-70s.
+The hot Sierra sun can be searing in the midday with highs in the 80s that feel much hotter than those used to humidity because of the intense dryness.
+But summer is the busiest season for a reason: there aren’t many downsides to Yosemite in June, except that everyone else knows there aren’t many downsides to visiting Yosemite in June.

 If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to enjoy the park.
-Listed below are the best ways for escaping the crowds in the summer:
+Listed below are the best ways to escape the crowds in the summer:

 - Get an early start: the earlier you rise, the more of the park you have to yourself before the crowds arrive.